 It goes without saying that landlords must follow landlord-tenant laws, including the proper procedure in order to evict a tenant from their rented premises, or they could potentially face an eviction lawsuit.
 And even after obtaining the order (writ of execution), it’s only the sheriff that can enforce the removal of a tenant from a rental unit in Oregon.

 An example of illegal evictions would be those carried out of retaliation.
 It’d be unlawful for landlords to proceed with an eviction against tenants for complaining or reporting them to an appropriate government agency for action.
-It’s also illegal to pursue eviction against any tenants due to their race, color, or any other protected class under the Oregon Fair Housing Act.
+It’s also illegal to pursue evictions against any tenants due to their race, color, or any other protected class under the Oregon Fair Housing Act.

 The following is the Oregon eviction process timeline according to Oregon law.